 What do you do?
 This is often the first question we ask strangers.
-On the surface, it seems like an ordinary question, one we ask each other every day, a servile four-word nicety we utter so we have something—anything!—to talk about.
+On the surface it seems like an innocuous query, one we ask each other every day, a servile four-word nicety we utter so we have something—anything—to talk about.

-Let’s face it, the majority of the answers are boring, soundbite-ish ripostes we have standing by at the ready, prepped for the next dinner party or networking event: I am a director of operations.
+The majority of the answers are boring, soundbite-ish replies we have standing by at the ready, prepped for the next dinner party or networking event: I am a director of operations.
 I am a regional manager.
-I am the senior vice president of who gives a shit.
+I am the senior vice president of Who-Gives-a-Shit.

-But let’s think about this question for a moment.
-In reality, it’s such a broad, salient inquiry that any answer would suffice.
+Let’s think about this question: it’s such a broad, salient inquiry any answer would suffice.
 What do I do?
 I do a lot of things: I drink water.
 I eat food.
 I write words sloppily onto little yellow legal pads.

-Once you scrape away its cheap gold-plating, however, you’ll find a series of pernicious inquisitions lurking beneath the surface.
+Once you scrape away its cheap gold-plating, however, you’ll find a series of irksome inquisitions lurking beneath the surface.
 Sadly, what we’re actually asking when we posit this malefic question, albeit unknowingly, is:

 How do you earn a paycheck?
 How much money do you make?
 What is your socioeconomic status?
 And based on that status, where do I fall on the socioeconomic ladder compared to you?
 Am I a rung above you?
 Below you?
 How should I judge you?
 Are you worth my time?